PhysicalBit7/notes/docs/computer-networks/Chapter2.md

 - a back-end database at the web site

 When a user visits a website
-1. A unique identification number is created and an entry in its back-end database that is indexed by the identification number.
+1. A unique identification number is created and an entry in its back-end database that is indexed by the identification number
 2. The server responds to your browser, including in the HTTP response a `Set-cookie:` header, containing the identification number.
 3. The browser then appends a line to the special cookie file that it manages, this line includes the hostname of the server and the identification number in the `Set-cookie`
 4. Each time you request something from a website, your browser consults the cookie file, extracts the identification number for the site, and puts the cookie header line including your identification number in the HTTP request